VP Pence ordered borders closed after CDC experts refused

 So Pence intervened in early March.
 The vice president, who had taken over the Trump administration’s response to the growing pandemic, called Dr. Robert Redfield, the CDC’s director, and told him to use the agency’s special legal authority in a pandemic anyway.

-Also on the phone call were Pence’s chief of staff, Mark Short, and Homeland Security Secretary Chad Wolf.
+Also on the phone call were Pence’s chief of staff, Marc Short, and Homeland Security Secretary Chad Wolf.
 Redfield immediately ordered his senior staff to get it done, according to a former CDC official who was not authorized to discuss internal deliberations and spoke on condition of anonymity.

 The CDC’s order covered the U.S. and Canada borders, but has mostly affected the thousands of asylum seekers and immigrants arriving at the U.S.-Mexico border.
 Public health experts had urged the administration to focus on a national mask mandate, enforce social distancing and increase the number of contact tracers to track down people exposed to the virus.

-Note: A previous version of this story gave an incorrect spelling for the first name of Pence aide Marc Short.